jlooper/thinglearn/_posts/2015-06-05-essentials1.markdown

 So electrons are attracted to protons, rotating around an atom's charged protons.
 If we exert electrostatic force on atoms, we can eject electrons far from their protons to create **free electrons**.

-The free electrons find a new atom to which they can attach themselves.
-The movement of the electrons from atom to atom is called **electrical current**
+The free electrons can be moved by electrostatic force.
+The movement of the electrons is called **electrical current**

 Atoms that are particularly prone to release their electrons are good **conductors**, like copper or gold.
 Those that aren't are called **insulators**, like glass and rubber.